My brother is in the process of moving house and amongst his record collection he found this:

 This old knackered LP is U2’s Under A Blood Red Sky, which is 30 years old this year.
 The very LP above is of huge sentimental value to me, as it sparked in me an immense urge to play music forever, which is kind of what I’ve been doing ever since.

-In 1983, at the age of 6 (I’m showing my age here) I’d always enjoyed listening to music, but hearing The Electric Co for the first time was a pivotal moment – to my young ears, it simply sounded like nothing else on earth.
+At the age of 6, I’d always enjoyed listening to music, but hearing The Electric Co for the first time was a pivotal moment – to my young ears, it simply sounded like nothing else on earth.

 At that time, the chart was dominated by synth-pop such as Frankie Goes To Hollywood and Duran Duran.
 But this album stood completely apart from everything else I was hearing at the time.
 Back then, their raw power was almost overwhelming.